 - When there are problems that cannot be resolved without professional help early on, may be things are just not right.

-That being said, once the relationship is established and there is a level of commitment, when there a realistic view of each other, when there already been some struggle to deal the differences, which are inevitable, and relationship is not brand new, it makes total sense to seek couples counseling.
+That being said, once the relationship is established and there is a level of commitment, when there a realistic view of each other, when there already been some struggle to deal the differences, which are inevitable, and relationship is not brand new, it makes total sense to seek couples or marriage counseling.
 It makes no difference whether the couple is married or not.